Having a child with diabetes attending school can be difficult for caregiving parents and guardians but also for school personnel.

 For the purposes of this article, I thought I would share my personal favourite diabetes-in-school resource.

-The Canadian Diabetes Association “Kids with Diabetes at School” webpage is, in my humble opinion, the go-to resource for all caregivers of school-aged children dealing with diabetes at school.
+The Diabetes Canada “Kids with Diabetes at School” webpage is, in my humble opinion, the go-to resource for all caregivers of school-aged children dealing with diabetes at school.

-On this website, you will find the CDA Position Statement regarding “Students Living with Diabetes at School.”
+On this website, you will find the Diabetes Canada Position Statement regarding “Students Living with Diabetes at School.”
 It’s always a good idea for families and other caregivers to understand the issues and rights related to diabetes in the school setting.

 You will also be able to access a printable (or otherwise sharable) resource “Guidelines for the Care of Students Living with Diabetes at School.”